 They’re meant to be ergonomically designed so they sit comfortably in the hand, and it’s definitely easy to use, fitting nicely into the hand.
 The spikes aren’t hard as all, so don’t dig into the hair, but because there’s lots of them on a large space, I found that’s what helped glide through my wet hair.
 It eased nicely through my tangles, much more easily than any other brush or comb I’ve noticed.
 Even after sleeping, the next morning, the brush was still easy to comb through my hair without having too many problems.
 My hair’s been really soft today (having washed it yesterday morning) – yesterday I’d only used a plump it up spray, and then this morning some dry shampoo so nothing special apart from changing the brush.

 The only downside so far is that it’s not really suitable for blowdrying hair or styling because of the shape (I need more of a barrel to get some lift), but I did have to resort to it to untangle while using my normal brush to blow dry.

-At around £10 a pop, it’s pricy, but probably no more pricy than a good hair brush; if it stops wrecking my hair while I’m trying to detangle, it’s got to be worth the money.
+It’s pricy, but probably no more pricy than a good hair brush; if it stops wrecking my hair while I’m trying to detangle, it’s got to be worth the money.
 I’m even thinking I’ll get one for my swimming bag as well.
 They’re all over the internet, and in checking their website, I notice it was a Dragon’s Den reject.
 As well as wet hair, it’s meant to be good for coloured hair – maybe that’s an added reason why my hair tangles so badly even when it’s shorter and has just been cut.

 Anyway, I’m loving it and off to tell everyone else I meet about it!